Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 • Documentation of any incidents or concerns

-During an emergency evacuation, digital visitor tracking becomes an invaluable tool for resident safety.
-Unlike paper logbooks that can be left behind or become inaccessible, digital systems provide instant, accurate records of everyone in the building – from residents and staff to visitors and third-party caregivers.
+During an emergency evacuation, digital sign-in tracking becomes an invaluable tool for resident safety.
+Unlike paper sign-in logs that can be left behind or inaccessible, digital visitor management systems provide instant records of everyone in the building – from residents and staff to visitors and third-party caregivers.

-This real-time visibility allows emergency response teams to quickly account for every person, identify those requiring mobility assistance, and ensure no one is overlooked during the evacuation process.
-Furthermore, digital tracking systems help maintain clear communication channels with families during emergencies.
-Staff can quickly verify if loved ones were in the building at the time of evacuation and provide accurate updates about their status.
-This real-time information sharing helps reduce family anxiety while allowing emergency teams to focus on the evacuation process.
+This real-time visibility allows emergency response teams to quickly account for every person, identify those requiring assistance, and ensure no one is overlooked during the evacuation process.
+Furthermore, digital systems help maintain clear communication channels with families during emergencies.
+Staff can quickly verify if loved ones were in the building at the time of evacuation and provide accurate updates when it matters most.

 During Hurricane Irene, Dr. Carol McKinley, president and CEO of Simpson Senior Services, faced the daunting task of evacuating over 500 residents using only paper-based tracking systems while working at United Methodist Homes in New Jersey.
 The process was challenging, requiring constant manual checking of lists to track residents’ locations and communicate with concerned families.